 Understanding import fees and charges is necessary to avoid getting a shock if you are billed.
 These costs could include:

-Tariffs and duties due to Malaysia on export and Australia on import.
+- Tariffs and duties from Malaysia for exports and Australia for imports.

 Generally, you will have to pay import duty and GST on goods valued over $1,000 AUD.

 - Import entry costs and processing charges – Customs will charge you a fee (typically under $200 AUD) for processing your goods.